A candid reveal of the top five downsides of hiring a video agency

 - Value: estimate a reasonable average value per response

 - Gain: do the maths - quantity x value = gain

 - Commit: Build this into the team's goals, and into agency briefing

 Think positively about the kind of response you would wish for, even if it's simply from what you might consider to be 'branding' videos.
 If people have understood who you are and what you're capable of, the all important question is: what do you want them to do about it?

 Committing to a huge project without really knowing that it's going to work, or having any contingency for revision, is a big risk.
 Because video tends to be more expensive than many other forms of content, the temptation here is to see video as an unchangeable format and a kind of content.

 That's not really the reality.
 If it's entirely possible to shoot multiple endings for movies, it's entirely possible to shoot multiple calls to action and multiple variants of the videos which you launch with.

-Viewing video as a trial-and-error medium is strongly encouraged.
+Viewing video as a trial-and-error medium is a good practice.
 And, while the fundamental truths and stories that you have to explain to your audiences don't vary, the endings and calls-to-action (particularly the endings of those stories) can be changed easily and republished.
 You can move to an optimum when the analysis starts to flow in and proper learnings can be applied to audience behaviour and response.

 - CTA variants: write out 3 possible CTA variants (or have your agency do it)